spoonbobo/nv-virtual-assistant/README.md

 flask run
 ```

+The original responses to queries are specified to NVIDIA DGX systems.
+To modify the responses to accommodate your virtual assistant, please change the conditional statements in '''scripts/dgx_resp.py'''

 ## Feedback
 Feel free to try out the setup and post the issues you meet when setting up the AI virtual assistant here.